 What is Harvest Hosts?

-Evidently people are getting on the open road because Harvest Hosts is increasing at a staggering rate.
-In September 2020 alone, 130 new Harvest Host sites were added.
-Presently there are:
+Evidently lots of people are getting on the open road because Harvest Hosts is increasing at a staggering rate.

 How Does Harvest Hosts Work?

-Today, with the popularity of RVing rising dramatically, it’s often difficult to find a camping space in an RV park.
-Many places are overpriced and definitely “over-crowded”.
-Some National Park campgrounds take reservations one year in advance!
+Today, it can be difficult to find a camping space in an RV park.
+Many places are overpriced and overcrowded.
+To get a campsite in some National Park campgrounds you have to make reservations one year in advance!

 Boondockers Welcome at Harvest Hosts Locations

-Just remember, the majority of Harvest Hosts sites are for dry camping or boondocking only.
-Electricity, water or sewer hookups are rare.
+The majority of Harvest Hosts sites are for dry camping or boondocking only.
+Don’t expect to find electricity, water or sewer hookups.

 Read More: Essential Guide to RV Boondocking